grandemayta/create-vanilla-app/README.md

 - [x] IE11

 ## Polyfills
-If the broswer don't support webcomponents, custom elements or es6 features like fetch and includes the polyfill script will add at runtime.
+If the broswer doesn't support webcomponents, custom elements or es6 features like fetch and includes the polyfill script will add at runtime.
 Below you can find the features supported:

 - Generics
     - Symbol